Ben Wagner

 A considerable part of my research agenda in the past decade has been focused on freedom of expression and online content regulation.
 This fascination started with the focus of my doctoral thesis at the European University Institute in Florence, which was published as a book on Governing Internet Expression.
 I analysed the Politics of Internet Filtering and how states govern Internet Expression, which led me to a wider interest in how dominant internet platforms shape what can be said online.

 More recently, my interest in this research has led me to study in detail what content moderation looks like in practice on several large online platforms.
-Some of the results were published at the ACM Conference on Fairness, Accountability, and Transparency (FAT* 2020) and others were cited as part of impact assessment for the EU’s 2020 Digital Services Act (DSA).
+Some of the results were published at the ACM Conference on Fairness, Accountability, and Transparency (FAT* 2020) while other research outputs of mine were cited as part of impact assessment for the EU’s 2020 Digital Services Act (DSA).

 Human Rights and Technology

-This has also been a core part of my interest in what remains significantly understudied areas like Internet shutdowns, the massive use of and trade in surveillance technologies, which are shaping the development of the wider media environment for citizens and civil society alike.
+Human rights and technology remains a core element of my research in areas that remain significantly understudied areas like Internet shutdowns, the massive use of and trade in surveillance technologies, which are shaping the development of the wider media environment for citizens and civil society alike.

 Artificial Intelligence, Algorithms and Automation